DVK02/DVK02.github.io/docs/about.md

 title: About
 permalink: /about/
 ---
 # Introduction

 Hello there.
 I'm Dan, and my technical interests revolve around computer science and product management.
-I completed my Bachelor's of Science at the University of Toronto, specializing in Computer Science.
-My background initially consisted of software and theory; however, over time, I discovered a passion for product management and user experience.
+My educational background is a Bachelor's of Science from the University of Toronto, specializing in Computer Science.
+In addition to my CS background, I eventually discovered a passion for product management and user experience.

-During my first internship as a mobile game developer, I focused on technical aspects such as: OOP using C#, Unity Editor, building for mobile devices, integrating business services, tracking player data, etc. My natural curiosity led me to explore other aspects of the mobile game business, namely product management.
-As I developed my skills in building games, I started paying attention to common KPIs (DAU, Retention, ARPU, LTV, etc.) and player-level data (user journey and progression metrics).
-Eventually, I took ownership of several games, making data-driven decisions to improve KPIs.
-In other words, I was discovering and defining problems, considering why those problems are worth solving, hypothesizing solutions, and finally implementing those solutions.
+During my first internship at a mobile game startup, I started off as a software engineer.
+I was writing high-performance, scalable code for mobile devices and making improvements to developer operations.
+My natural curiosity and desire to contribute led me to explore the product side of the business, so I started paying attention to common KPIs and more granular, player-level data.
+I eventually took ownership of several games, making data-driven decisions to improve KPIs.
+I was discovering and defining problems, considering why those problems are worth solving, hypothesizing solutions, and finally handling the technical implementations of those solutions.

-At the moment of starting this blog, I am interested in low-level programming and operating systems.
-This interest was sparked as a result of the operating systems course I had taken.
-Having learned about virtualization, concurrency, persistence, and security, I developed an appreciation for the complexity of the problems that operating system designers try to address.
+ I want to leverage my knowledge of software engineering to be a better product manager, and vice versa.
+This is because I love tackling all sorts of problems, and the colleagues I admire the most have been the ones that learn to solve problems outside of their primary realm of expertise.
+My end goal is to be the ultimate contributor to any team and project I am a part of.

 # My Knowledge Goals

-1. Present concepts in my own words.
+1. Write concepts in my own words.
 2. Store knowledge.
 3. Showcase knowledge.